 This program is also for those who just want a comprehensive step by step guide on how to get started and succeed with affiliate niche marketing and little else.
 There’s no recurring fees with Affiloblueprint itself so if you don’t keep the premium membership to Affilorama you’re going to have to eventually find a different web host (after the first year) and find another keyword tool (since that’s included within Affilotools).

 Despite the good, there is a major issue I have with their system.
 Since the Affilorama platform is set up a bit confusingly, it’s unclear when joining Affilorama what product you’re supposed to start with.
 They pitch their premium membership, the AffiloBlueprint as well as the AffiloJetpack, and if you are unfamiliar with these things it might be overwhelming as to what step to take first.

 Someone who decides to join the premium membership first may think they’re getting all the training and tools they need for a quality online education, only to find they have to pay another $197 for the actual step by step training (within AffiloBlueprint).
 On top of that, they’re also nudged into buying another system for nearly $1,000.
-This is the part I have a hard time understanding.

 And actually, upon further research I found that Affilorama premium itself is merely meant as a tool suite, hosting provider and advanced education for intermediate to successful online marketers – NOT newbies.
 AffiloBlueprint is where you are going to actually find the beginning training portion.

 But they don’t exactly make that part clear in the Affilorama sales page…

 Huge profits from scratch, and ultimate affiliate marketing education seem to imply it’ll be a comprehensive education for anybody looking to make money online.
 Instead, you have to pay an additional $197 for the basic steps?